bucanero/apollo-psp/docs/README.md

 # Setup instructions

 No special setup is needed.
+Just follow these simple steps:
-Just download the latest `apollo-psp.zip` package and install it on your PlayStation Portable.
+1. Download the latest [`apollo-psp.zip`](https://github.com/bucanero/apollo-psp/releases/latest/download/apollo-psp.zip) package
+2. Install it on your PlayStation Portable memory stick (`ms0:/PSP/GAME/APOLLO`)

 On first run, the application will detect and setup the required user settings.

 ## Data folders